The Right to a Witness.

 But when you’re in a union, you’re never alone.
 You always have the right to call on representatives from your union or workplace to back you up in these situations.
 These are your Weingarten Rights, which get their name from a landmark court case with the same name.

-In the Weingarten case, the Supreme Court ruled that Union-represented workers have the right to Union representation during all meetings or discussions with supervisors or managers that the member reasonably believes might lead to discipline.
-These meetings or discussions include discussions on the work floor, in work areas, offices and even outside the facility.
+In the Weingarten case, the Supreme Court ruled that union-represented workers have the right to union representation during all meetings or discussions with supervisors or managers that the worker reasonably believes might lead to discipline.
+These meetings or discussions include discussions on the work floor, in work areas, in offices, over the phone, and even outside the facility.

 Shop stewards and union reps are trained in how to deal with disciplinary action, and their role in these scenarios is to act as both a witness and advisors.
 A union representation is there to:

 - Require management to explain why the meeting was called